Dev-ShivamKumarSinha/Booking-Data-Ingestion/README.md

   > }
   > ```
 ## 4. Additional Notes
+* **CORS Handling**: Right now, CORS is not currently implemented for specific frontend origins, which may lead to CORS errors when accessing the API from different domains.
+This should be modified to allow requests from the appropriate frontend origin(s) to ensure smooth communication between the frontend and backend.
 * **Error Handling**: Right now, errors are handled at a minimal level.
 For a production environment, we need more robust error handling and logging.
 * **Data Validation**: Add third party libraries for stricter input validation if needed.
 * **Security**: Future enhancements might include HTTPS, JWT-based authentication, or role-based access control.